practicaldsc/fa24/next.md

 This course will train students to use industry-standard tools to solve real-world problems, while giving them an understanding of how these tools work under the hood.
 After taking this course, students will be prepared to build data science portfolios, participate in research across campus, succeed in data science internships, and reason about abstract mathematical problems about the foundations of machine learning models.

-The course will roughly be split in two halves.
+The course will roughly be split into two halves.

 <center>
 <div class="two-columns-grid">